 Best Curved: Ryobi ONE Cordless Trimmer and Edger at Home Depot

 "All about comfort and versatility.
 The curved shaft keeps the weed eater lightweight and comfortable in the hands."

 When it comes to lawn and yard maintenance, the right tool makes a big difference.
-While lawn mowers are the main tool in the typical garden shed, a good weed eater will handle pesky invaders and keep the lawn looking properly trimmed at the same time.
-Better still, many weed eaters can pull double duty as edgers and mini-mowers at the same time.
+While lawn mowers help to maintain the height of grass, a good weed trimmer will keep the lawn looking properly trimmed at the same time.
+Better still, many trimmers can pull double duty as edgers and mini-mowers at the same time.

 Out of all the different options for good weed eaters, what makes the best ones stand out?
 Beyond giving you a large cutting area, the best is safe and easy to set up and use, especially if you have not used an eater much before.
 This choice gives you convenience and safety with the addition of versatility in the form of a few extra tools and uses you normally do not find on other weed eating options.